andreasonny83/lighthouse-ci/README.md

-    --best-practices=<threshold>  Specify a minimal best-practice score for the CI to pass --seo=<threshold>             Specify a minimal seo score for the CI to pass --budget.<counts|sizes>.<type>    Specify individual budget threshold (if --budget-path not set)
+    --best-practices=<threshold>  Specify a minimal best-practice score for the CI to pass --seo=<threshold>             Specify a minimal seo score for the CI to pass --budget.<counts|sizes>.<type>    Specify individual budget threshold (if --budget-path not set) --chromium-fallback           If no Chrome installations are found download and use Chromium browser instead
 ```

 ## Lighthouse flags